 Recalled Stryker Hip Implant?
 You Could Be Entitled to Compensation

-If you or someone you love received a recalled Stryker Orthopaedics hip implant and suffered painful swelling or related side effects that resulted in hospitalization or a revision surgery, contact Joye Law Firm today.
+If you or someone you love received a recalled Stryker Orthopaedics hip implant and suffered painful swelling or related side effects that resulted in hospitalization or revision surgery, contact Joye Law Firm today.
 Our South Carolina defective medical device attorneys may be able to help you get the compensation that you deserve for your recalled hip implant injury.

 Call Joye Law Firm or fill out our online contact form for a free case evaluation.

 Stryker® is a registered trademark of Stryker Corporation.
-This law firm is not associated with, sponsored by or affiliated with the U.S. Food and Drug Administration or Stryker Corporation.
+This law firm is not associated with, sponsored by, or affiliated with the U.S. Food and Drug Administration or Stryker Corporation.